maruwu8/Avalon-Elemental-Dragon-s-Odyssey---RPG-Game/README.md

 ## :world_map: Levels Overview

 Embark on a journey through the diverse realms of "Avalon: Elemental Dragon's Odyssey," each nestled as islands within the same galaxy.

-Begin your adventure in the Prison, where you'll navigate through an introductory tutorial to familiarize yourself with game mechanics.
-Delve into the scorching challenges of the Fire Forge, followed by the tranquil yet perilous Pond of the Water Realm.
-Feel the winds of change in The Hurricane, set in the dynamic Wind Realm, before facing the ultimate test in Z’Olreth’s Lair, an underground Earth Realm where the final showdown awaits.
+Begin your adventure in the Prison🪨, where you'll navigate through an introductory tutorial to familiarize yourself with game mechanics.
+Delve into the scorching challenges of the Fire Forge, followed by the tranquil yet perilous Pond of the Water Realm🌊.
+Feel the winds of change in The Hurricane💨, set in the dynamic Wind Realm, before facing the ultimate test in Z’Olreth’s Lair, an underground Earth Realm🌱 where the final showdown awaits.
 Complete the challenges in each island to unlock the next, and witness the unfolding of Avalon's epic adventure across the galaxy.

 ![Gameplay](gameplay/AvalonPic1.png)